EazyReal/SynNLI/MNLI/README.md

 ## Usage (Cur)
 - ./install_dependencies.sh
 - download NLI style data set to data
-    - and specify path in jsonne
+    - and specify path in jsonnet
 - parse data (see Parse Data section)
     - and specify path in jsonnet
 - train model (see Training Area)